tsjuusmei/functional-programming/README.md

 ### Where is the ideal place to park if you have an electric car?

-*For this question I assume that parking spaces with electric car are mostly in bigger cities, and that these spaces will be more expensive than parking garages without support for electric car charging*
+*For this question I assume that parking spaces with electric car are mostly in bigger cities, and that these spaces will be more expensive than parking spaces without support for electric car charging*

 **Sub questions**